jinxinglim/jinxinglim.github.io/research.md

 ---
 layout: page
-title: Research
+title: Research & Projects
-subtitle: Research work that I have done
+subtitle: Research work and projects that I have done
 ---

 ## Publications